Recent human evolution: Upper Paleolithic, or the Late Stone Age (50,000 to 12,000 years ago)

 The most recent Ice Age peaked in intensity between 19,000 and 25,000 years ago and ended about 12,000 years ago.
 As the glaciers that once covered Scandinavia all the way down to Northern France retreated, humans began returning to Northern Europe from the Southwest, modern-day Spain.
 But about 14,000 years ago, humans from Southeastern Europe, especially Greece and Turkey, began migrating to the rest of the continent, displacing the first group of humans.
 Analysis of genomic data revealed that all Europeans since 37,000 years ago have descended from a single founding population that survived the Ice Age, with specimens found in various parts of the continent, such as Belgium.
 Although this human population was displaced 33,000 years ago, a genetically related group began spreading across Europe 19,000 years ago.
 Recent divergence of Eurasian lineages was sped up significantly during the Last Glacial Maximum (LGM), the Mesolithic and the Neolithic, due to increased selection pressures and founder effects associated with migration.
 Alleles predictive of light skin have been found in Neanderthals, but the alleles for light skin in Europeans and East Asians, KITLG and ASIP, are (as of 2012) thought to have not been acquired by archaic admixture but recent mutations since the LGM.
 Hair, eye, and skin pigmentation phenotypes associated with humans of European descent emerged during the LGM, from about 19,000 years ago.
 The associated TYRP1 SLC24A5 and SLC45A2 alleles emerge around 19,000 years ago, still during the LGM, most likely in the Caucasus.
 Within the last 20,000 years or so, lighter skin has evolved in East Asia, Europe, North America and Southern Africa.
 In general, people living in higher latitudes tend to have lighter skin.
 The HERC2 variation for blue eyes first appears around 14,000 years ago in Italy and the Caucasus.

 Inuit adaptation to high-fat diet and cold climate has been traced to a mutation dated the Last Glacial Maximum (20,000 years ago).
-Average cranial capacity among modern male human populations varies in the range of 1,200 to 1,450 cm3.
-Larger cranial volumes are associated with cooler climatic regions, with the largest averages being found in populations of Siberia and the Arctic.
 Humans living in Northern Asia and the Arctic have evolved the ability to develop thick layers of fat on their faces to keep warm.
 Moreover, the Inuit tend to have flat and broad faces, an adaptation that reduces the likelihood of frostbites.
-Both Neanderthal and Cro-Magnons had somewhat larger cranial volumes on average than modern Europeans, suggesting the relaxation of selection pressures for larger brain volume after the end of the LGM.

 Australian Aboriginals living in the Central Desert, where the temperature can drop below freezing at night, have evolved the ability to reduce their core temperatures without shivering.